Pfizer loses UK patent case over use of Lyrica drug in pain

 In the event, the court decided that generic companies had not infringed Pfizer's secondary patent and its patent claims directed generally to pain and neuropathic pain were invalid.

-"Pfizer is liable for making groundless threats of patent infringement proceedings," the court said in a lengthy judgment.
+"Pfizer is liable for making groundless threats of patent infringement proceedings," the court said in a lengthy judgement.

 In a statement, Pfizer said it maintained its strong belief in the validity and importance of the second medical use patent for pain and it intended to appeal the ruling.